-During the period from the Listing Date up to the date of this annual report, there is no material change in the Contractual Arrangements and/or the circumstances under which they were adopted.
+For the year ended December 31, 2021 and up to the date of this annual report, there is no material change in the Contractual Arrangements and/or the circumstances under which they were adopted.

 Unwinding the Contractual Arrangements

 The Company will unwind the Contractual Arrangements as soon as the laws allows the business of the Operating Company and the Consolidated Affiliated Entities to be operated without the Contractual Arrangements.